Our Board Members

 Professor Donna Heddle

-Professor Donna Heddle is based at Orkney and Shetland Colleges at the University of the Highlands and Islands.
-As well as serving on several UHI Committees Donna has a number of roles in both the Scottish and international academic and cultural arena, including past-Chair of the MLA International Scottish Studies Group and past-Director of HiArts.
+Professor Donna Heddle is Director of the Institute for Northern Studies and Head of Cultural Heritage and Tourism at the University of the Highlands and Islands.
+As well as serving on several UHI Committees, Donna has a number of roles in both the Scottish and international academic and cultural arena, including membership of the Cross Parliamentary Working Group on Nordic Countries at Holyrood.
 Donna is the author of a number of publications and gained her PhD in Renaissance Scots Literature from the University of Edinburgh.
-In June2013, Donna was awarded a personal chair by the University of the Highlands and Islands.
+In June 2013, Donna was awarded a personal chair by the University of the Highlands and Islands.